VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Experiments

-For input surface meshes, we reformulate the task as reconstructing the shape from a point cloud.
-We test on the $10$ Thingi10K objects from our dataset, uniformly sampling a dense set of points on the ground-truth mesh surface to use as the target point cloud.
-We supervise reconstruction using a fast bidirectional Chamfer distance between points sampled on the \textit{VoroLight} surface and points sampled on the target mesh surface, with nearest neighbors efficiently computed via KNN search.
-This point-based formulation is more efficient than repeatedly querying distances from points on the Voronoi surface to faces of the target mesh, while still accurately capturing underlying shape geometry.
+For input surface meshes, we reformulate reconstruction as fitting to a target point cloud.
+We evaluate on $10$ Thingi10K objects from our dataset, uniformly sampling dense points on each ground-truth surface to form the supervision signal.
+Reconstruction is supervised using the bidirectional Chamfer distance between points sampled on the \textit{VoroLight} surface and the target point cloud.
+Nearest neighbors are computed efficiently using KNN search.
+This point-based formulation avoids repeated potentially expensive point-to-mesh distance queries while accurately capturing surface geometry.
+We compare against \textit{VoroMesh}~\cite{maruani2023voromesh}.

-We compare the reconstructed meshes against \textit{VoroMesh}~\cite{maruani2023voromesh}.
-As shown in Fig.~\ref{fig:mesh_pcl_full}, both \textit{VoroLight} and \textit{VoroMesh} generate watertight surfaces.
-While \textit{VoroMesh} preserves finer geometric details of the original shape, it exhibits slight misalignments between adjacent faces.
-In contrast, \textit{VoroLight} produces smoother surface meshes with near-perfect Voronoi face alignments, and its triangle elements are well-shaped, close to equilateral triangles.
-The triangle-face sphere refinement procedure, combined with the imposed surface regularization losses, enhances the regularity and normal consistency of the resulting mesh, albeit at a slight cost of smoothing out fine geometric details.
-Table~\ref{tbl:comp_voromesh} presents quantitative results over the $10$ Thingi10K shapes. \textit{VoroMesh} achieves lower mean squared Chamfer distance and a higher F1 score, indicating superior geometric accuracy.
-Nevertheless, in comparison, \textit{VoroLight} offers smoother and more regular surfaces and further extends naturally to full volumetric tessellation.